-- required to be screened as part of REP, however, facilities may have their own requirements for entry. - o An organization or facility should only host one classroom cohort at a time, or should take clear steps to separate multiple groups to ensure they do not use shared areas (e.g., lunch rooms). - Organization or facility staff at the off-site activity must maintain physical distancing of at least 2 metres from the visiting students - o Hold activities outdoors as much as possible. - Schools should develop procedures to address students or staff developing symptoms during the field trip; plans should include a designated area to isolate the ill individual, what extra supplies may be needed (e.g., mask for the child, mask/face shield for the individual attending to the child, etc.), how to notify a parent/guardian and how the ill child will be transported home from the off-site activity. - Schools must follow the CMOH orders as they relate to curriculumbased educational activities and extra-curricular activities.
-For more information about current restrictions, see the webpage for public health actions. - In-school field trips may also occur.
-All visitors to the school are expected to follow the public health measures that are in place for the school.
+Masks should not be worn by anyone who is unable to remove the mask without assistance (e.g., due to age, ability or developmental status).
+Field Trips If schools wish to continue with off-site activities including field trips, they should follow the school guidance, as well as any sector-specific restrictions or recommendations relevant to the location of the field trip.
+This includes physical distancing, cohorting for students in kindergarten through grade 6, hand hygiene, respiratory etiquette and enhanced cleaning and disinfection.
+Considerations would include: Avoiding off-site activities or locations with higher risks including those that might involve crowded public venues, hands-on activities with shared items, shared transport or situations where vulnerable populations are involved (e.g. congregate care, hospital).
+Individual classroom cohorts for students in kindergarten through grade 6 should be maintained during transportation to and from any external field trip site, as well as at the location of the field trip site.
+If two cohorts share a bus, separate the cohorts by 2 metres.
+Organizations providing off-site activities should comply with sector-specific restrictions and recommendations.
+An organization or facility should only host one classroom cohort at a time, or should take clear steps to separate multiple groups to ensure they do not use shared areas (e.g., lunch rooms).
+Organization or facility staff at the off-site activity should maintain physical distancing of at least 2 metres from the visiting students and staff.
+Hold activities outdoors as much as possible.
+Schools should develop procedures to address students or staff developing symptoms during the field trip; plans should include a designated area to isolate the ill individual, what extra supplies may be needed (e.g., mask for the child, mask/face shield for the individual attending to the child, etc.), how to notify a parent/guardian and how the ill child will be transported home from the off-site activity.
+Schools must follow the CMOH orders as they relate to curriculum- based educational activities and extra-curricular activities.
+For more information about current restrictions, see the webpage for public health actions.